-Lianne Cartee, Ke Cheng, Paul Dayton, M. Gregory Forest, Caterina Gallippi, Shawn Gomez, Edward Grant, Helen Huang, Leaf Huang, Michael Jay, Weili Lin, H. Troy Nagle, Roger Narayan, J. Michael Ramsey, Koji Sode.
+Lianne Cartee, Ke Cheng, Paul Dayton, M. Gregory Forest, Caterina Gallippi, Shawn Gomez, Edward Grant, Helen Huang, Leaf Huang, Michael Jay, Weili Lin, H. Troy Nagle, Roger Narayan, J. Michael Ramsey, Koji Sode, George Stouffer.

-Ted Bateman, Ashley Brown, Jacqueline Cole, Michael Daniele, Bob Dennis, Kenneth Donnelly, Oleg Favorov, Matthew Fisher, Jason Franz, Donald Freytes, Michael Gamcsik, Xiaogang Hu, Devin Hubbard, Naji Husseini, Derek Kamper, David Lalush, Jeffrey Macdonald, Scott Magness, Gianmarco Pinton, Nitin Sharma, Mark Tommerdahl, Anka Veleva, Bruce Wiggin, David Zaharoff.
+Ashley Brown, Jacqueline Cole, Michael Daniele, Bob Dennis, Kenneth Donnelly, Oleg Favorov, Matthew Fisher, Jason Franz, Donald Freytes, Michael Gamcsik, David Hill, Xiaogang Hu, Devin Hubbard, Naji Husseini, Derek Kamper, David Lalush, Jeffrey Macdonald, Scott Magness, Gianmarco Pinton, Nitin Sharma, Mark Tommerdahl, Anka Veleva, Bruce Wiggin, David Zaharoff.

-Amy Adkins, Pritha Agarwalla, Rahima Benhabbour, Yevgeny Brudno, Melissa Caughey, Silvia Ceballos, Brian Diekman, Marc Foster, Andrea Giovannuci, Alon Greenbaum, Kennita Johnson, Jinwood Kim, Wesley Legant, Ming Liu, Virginie Papadopopoulou, Ross Petrella, William Polacheck, Imran Rizvi, Francisco Santibanez, Michael Sano, James Tsuruta.
+Amy Adkins, Pritha Agarwalla, Wen Yih Aw, Rahima Benhabbour, Yevgeny Brudno, Joseph Burclaff, Melissa Caughey, Silvia Ceballos, Brian Diekman, Alon Greenbaum, Kennita Johnson, Jinwood Kim, Wesley Legant, Ming Liu, Virginie Papadopopoulou, Ross Petrella, William Polacheck, Imran Rizvi, Michael Sano, Francisco Santibanez, James Tsuruta.

 Frank Abrams, Albert Banes, Carol Lucas.